VanHelwig/router-log-ui-downloader/README.md

-Be mindful that there are a few dependencies involved, you will have to install the selenium package for python and download and install the Geckodriver for interacting with firefox keep note of where you save the driver as the filepath will need to be referenced in the config file
+Be mindful that there are a few dependencies involved, you will have to install the selenium package for python and download and install the Geckodriver for interacting with firefox.
+Keep note of where you save the driver as the filepath will need to be referenced in the config file